qualityshepherd/playworldspodcast/assets/posts/stamfrod_bridge_01_pretty_girl.md

 an actual play using [Named toolset](https://wightbred.itch.io/named)

 Jens awakes on the banks of the river Derwent.
-The Battle of Stamford Bridge is over... a battle of Harolds and Jens' Harold lost.
+The Battle of Stamford Bridge is over.
+It was a battle of Harolds and Jens' Harold has fallen.
 What now?

 - [Paulo](https://www.lulu.com/shop/paul-jennings-and-kitty-hiraeth/palaeolithic-voyages/paperback/product-kpmy8y.html)- GM
 - [brine](https://brine.dev) as **Jens Aaberg** Swordsman, Guide, Insightful